ItsRamiz/eXplainableAI/README.md

 Here’s how the feature works:

 1. Select an environment from MiniGrid.
-2. Define the parameters of interest.
+2. Select a pre-trained or self-traine agent.
-3. View the agent's behavior in real-time or post-training.
+3. View the agent's behavior in real-time.

+This works by capturing every frame and building a video in the format of .mp4.

 ![alt text](static/images/ReadMe/VisualizationPage.gif)